Eye Protection in Laboratory Spaces

 - Pipetting

-If these activities are being performed, eye protection is required in the laboratory space.
+If any of these activities are performed, eye protection is required—no exceptions.

 Types of Eye Protection